 Big Data faces an ironic small file problem that hampers productivity and wastes valuable resources.

-If not managed well, it slows down the performance of your data systems and leaves you with stale analytics.
+If not managed well, small file problems slow the performance of your data systems and leave you with stale analytics.
 This kind of defeats the purpose, doesn’t it?

 Distributed file systems are great but let's face it, the more you split storage layers the greater your overhead is when reading those files.
 So the idea is to optimize the file size to best serve your use case, while also actively optimizing your data lake.